Teneth/Chromhmm_State_Overlapper_E2G/README.md

+Using the Vu et al. 100 state chromatin model from the paper "Universal annotation of the human genome through integration of over a thousand epigenomic datasets" - https://pubmed.ncbi.nlm.nih.gov/34991667/

-Using the Vu et al. 100 state chromatin model, this R script function will find and output overlap.
+This R script function will find and output overlap.
 Calculates as follows -

 # Assays
 ```